Lack of Alternative Student Finance has directly disadvantaged almost 120,000 students

-Interim results from our latest Muslim Census study shows almost 10,000 students per year are either forgoing university entirely or forced to self-pay because of the lack of provision and Alternative Student Finance (ASF).
-There have been ten cohorts since the introduction of the £9,000 annual tuition fee with 100,000 students impacted so far.
+Final results from our latest Muslim Census study shows over 12,000 students per year are either forgoing university entirely or forced to self-pay because of the lack of provision and Alternative Student Finance (ASF).
+There have been ten cohorts since the introduction of the £9,000 annual tuition fee with 120,000 students impacted so far.

-The current survey attracted 36,000 responses indicating not only a continued high and growing level of demand, but specifying for the first time how many students are affected.
+The survey attracted 38,821 responses (20,601 Female, 17,676 Male) indicating not only a continued high and growing level of demand, but specifying for the first time how many students are affected.

 Many Muslims do not take interest bearing loans for scriptural reasons hence are reluctant to avail of conventional student finance to fund their university education.